Migaroez/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 0: July 28, 2018
-##### Basic setup and prepping for the real work
+##### Basic setup and prepping for the real work (2h)

 **Today's Progress**:
 - Got the repo setup

 **Thoughts:** 3th day of vacation and I'm starting to get bored...
-Lets do some experimental coding?
-I Have a plan to work out the spell weaving system that has been brewing in my head since January 20th 2017, time to stop procrastinating and finally make a prototype and even a game around it.
+Time for some experimental coding?
+I Have a spell weaving system that has been brewing in my head since January 20th 2017, time to stop procrastinating and finally make a prototype and even a game around it.

 **Link to work:** Demo not yet available